AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-to-marketo-landing-pages.md

 ## Additional Notes {#additional-notes}

 * You might already have other tracking code snippets in place, such as a [!DNL Google Analytics] code.
-There is no problem with this, just be sure to separate them with a semicolon `;` and a single space.
+There is no problem with this, be sure to separate them with a semicolon `;` and a single space.
 An example of what this would look like is:

 `<script type="text/javascript" src="https://cdn.bizible.com/scripts/bizible.js" async=""></script>; <script async="true" type="someothercode" src="someotherfile.js" ></script>`

 * It's likely that you have multiple Landing Page templates in use, be sure to add the code to all templates that have forms on them.

-* Sometimes when you edit the template for landing pages, you need to re-approve the pages the landing page is used by.
+* Sometimes when you edit the template for landing pages, you must reapprove the pages the landing page is used by.
 This article explains [how to mass approve](https://experienceleague.adobe.com/docs/marketo/using/product-docs/demand-generation/landing-pages/landing-page-actions/approve-multiple-landing-pages-at-once.html){target="_blank"}.